mecid/swift-unidirectional-flow/README.md

 # swift-unidirectional-flow

-Unidirectional flow implementing using the latest Swift Generics and Swift Concurrency features.
+Unidirectional flow implemented using the latest Swift Generics and Swift Concurrency features.